hrbrmstr/brimr/README.md

 ## Description

-Brim (<https://github.com/brimsec/brim>) enables efficient query operations on large packqet captures and log sources, such as Zeek.
+Brim (<https://github.com/brimsec/brim>) enables efficient query operations on large packet captures and log sources, such as Zeek.
 Tools are provided to with with Brim components, including the Brim zqd query back-end.

 ## What’s Inside The Tin